Self-hosting is live

 Memory Optimization

-# Use smaller models (in .env)
+# Use smaller models (in .env); see docker-compose.yml for model names

-OLLAMA_MODEL=llama3.2:1b # 1B params (~2GB RAM)
+OLLAMA_MODEL=<smaller-language-model> # smaller variant (~2GB RAM)

-OLLAMA_VISION_MODEL=moondream2 # ~2GB RAM
+OLLAMA_VISION_MODEL=<vision-model> # ~2GB RAM

 # Or disable AI features and use Gemini API